MileHacker Logo

 Self-Driving Challenges

 Self-driving in China presents challenges for foreign tourists.
 An international driving permit is Not recognized.
-To drive, you must obtain a temporary Chinese driving permit or a full Chinese driver's license.
+To drive, you need to obtain a temporary Chinese driving permit or a full Chinese driver's license.
 This process is time-consuming and not practical for short tourist visits.
 Most foreign visitors rely on public transport, taxis, or ride-sharing services.

 Driving Facts